rjrato/Write-It-V2/README.md

 # Write It V2

 ## Description
-This project is a natural update from V1, which was ineffective in its original form.
-The initial concept was promising, but the application fell short of expectations due to the lack of data persistence.
-Now, having implemented it with the MERN stack—MongoDB, Express.js, React.js, and Node.js—you can register, log in, log off, and keep notes for future reference.
-With a refreshed UI, I've taken the Write-It app to the next level.
+This project is a natural update from V1, which was originally a project from my Web Development Bootcamp, meant to learn react.js.
+The initial concept was promising, so i decided to take it to the next level by implementing user registration / login and added data persistence.
+MERN stack used — MongoDB, Express.js, React.js, and Node.js — and now you can register, log in, log off, and keep notes for future reference, with a refreshed UI.

 ## Contributing
 All contributions are welcome!
 Here are some ways you can get started: